 Progesterone levels vary over the course of the menstrual cycle, reaching their peak one week before menstruation, and they can also vary over the course of a day.

-In general, men, children and post-menopausal women have low levels of progesterone in comparison with reproductive age women.
+In general, men, children, and postmenopausal women have low levels of progesterone in comparison with reproductive-age women.

-On the other hand, menstrual irregularities can also be resolved with hormonal therapies.
+Similarly, menstrual irregularities can also be resolved with hormonal therapies.
 For severe menopause symptoms, hormonal therapy is a combination of estrogen and progesterone.

-The most common treatment options are:
+The most common treatments are:

-- Creams and gels that can be used topically or vaginally.
+- creams and gels that can be used topically or vaginally

-- Suppositories, which are used as treatments for fertility problems.
+- suppositories, which are used as treatments for fertility problems

-- Vaginal rings, as a slower treatment than oral medication.
+- vaginal rings, as a slower treatment than oral medication

 Hormonal therapies can help you lead a healthy life without complications.These therapies eliminate symptoms such as hot flashes, night sweats and vaginal dryness.

 Ask your doctor about the best treatment for you

 Remember that any treatment should be carried out under the supervision of your doctor.
-In very extreme cases, hormonal treatment can increase the risk of strokes, blood clots and gallbladder problems.
+In very extreme cases, hormonal treatment can increase the risk of strokes, blood clots, and gallbladder problems.